 Off-Topic Tangents: Once you get comfortable talking to the camera it is easy to find yourself getting off-topic while recording.
 These tangents might be funny or feel important, but you should still cut them out of your final video.
 Rather than scrapping them completely, though, consider giving your tangent its very own video.
 Successful vloggers post new videos frequently, after all.

 Silence: Use jump cuts to take out any pauses in your video.
 Every period of silence is an opportunity for viewers to get distracted and decide to click on something else.
 Adding music to the background of your video can help with shorter pauses, but cutting out any silence is still a good way to go.

 You can make jump cuts in almost every editing program, from free software like Windows Movie Maker to professional programs like Adobe Premiere.
-This tutorial is for Filmora Video Editor, but many of the same steps will apply to other software.
+Remember no matter which video editing software you are using to edit your videos with jump cut, you need to ensure that the software can scroll through your video clips and audio files frame-by-frame.
+And some video editors may only allow you to scroll video footage frame by frame.
+This tutorial is for Filmora Video Editor (Now upgraded to Filmora), but many of the same steps will apply to other software.

 Open up Filmora Video Editor and add a clip into the timeline.
 Watch it through, and then revisit sections where you think you might want to make cuts.

 Find a place in your clip that has silence and use the scissors icon to cut your clip into two.
 Then start playing your clip and pause as soon as you hear sound.

 Make sure your clip is selected, and then go back frame by frame until you hear nothing.

 Use the scissors icon to make another cut.
 You will now have three clips; one before the silence, the silent pause, and the section where sound starts again.
 Delete the quiet middle clip.